 Feedback Incentives Learning Group

-The Feedback Incentives Learning Group is a group of funders and philanthropy support organizations dedicated to exploring ways to motivate nonprofits and foundations alike to listen to and act on feedback from the people they ultimately aim to help.
+The Feedback Incentives Learning Group is a group of funders and philanthropy support organizations dedicated to exploring ways to support nonprofits and motivate foundations to listen to and act on feedback from the people they ultimately aim to help.
 At the heart of the learning group is the hypothesis that when stronger rewards for organizations that listen well are in place, thousands more nonprofits and funders will improve how they listen and respond to the people they serve.
 The learning group was founded in 2020 and is facilitated by Feedback Labs.

-In its first year, the group has learned about feedback incentives by:
+The group is learning about feedback incentives by:

-- Testing monetary and social incentives that can motivate improvements in nonprofit and funder listening practices within their group member networks
+- Testing monetary and social incentives that can support improvements in nonprofit and funder listening practices

 - Hosting a series of Learning Talks between group members and experts in adjacent fields

 - Publishing pieces to share their experiences with and perspectives on feedback incentives

 Does this sound like a collaborative learning experience you’d like to be part of?
 Contact Megan Campbell, Senior Director of Programs and Strategy, at [email protected] to learn more about the Feedback Incentives Learning Group.

 The Irritants for Change are a group of feedback experts and nonprofit rating platforms that are committed to building shared incentives for nonprofits and philanthropy to listen and act on feedback.
 They aim to ‘irritate’ the sector in a way that encourages more and better listening.
 They were formed in 2018 and are facilitated by Feedback Labs.